Fill out the form to find a specialist for your dental care.

 Zirconia Crowns & Bridges in Costa Rica

 When teeth have been damaged or lost, they are often restored or replaced with a bridge or a crown.
 These dental devices return the tooth’s original form, strength, and functionality.
 A crown is a piece that restores or replaces the visible part of a tooth.
 When a tooth is missing, the tooth is often attached to a bridge that connects it to other teeth.
 New techniques also allow it to be attached to a dental implant.
 Sometimes, the damage to the tooth is severe but not enough to lose the tooth, for example, when a root canal is performed.
 In those cases, a crown is created in the shape of the part of the tooth that is missing in order to restore it.
 A bridge is typically used to replace a missing tooth or teeth by attaching the crown or crowns to a prosthesis.
 The prosthesis is then attached to the two teeth (or implants) on each side of the missing tooth or teeth to provide stability and strength.
 Bridges and crowns are created out of many materials.
 Developments in dental research have allowed laboratories to create bridges and crowns that look and function more like natural teeth.
-Today there […]
+Zirconia Crowns […]

 Why See a Prosthodontist?

 A prosthodontist is a dental specialist who has had training in the study of missing teeth or parts of the mouth.
 Prosthodontic specialists treat areas that are affected by deep dental loss or oral damage that affects breathing and swallowing.
 Prosthodontists also treat areas close to the teeth such as facial bone and esophagus, and use methods and prosthetics to deal with such problems.
-Most of the time, prosthodontists deal with missing teeth or malocclusions, which are uneven bites caused by misaligned teeth.
+Learn more about Prosthodontists Most of the time, prosthodontists deal with missing teeth or malocclusions, which are uneven bites caused by misaligned teeth.
 They work a lot with seniors, who are the most likely to suffer the loss of several teeth and seek solutions to restore their smile and their ability to bite and chew normally.
 Visiting a prosthodontist is the best way to make sure that you can recover both your chewing function and your smile.
 Prosthodontists also make sure that breathing and swallowing are not affected.
 If these functions are already affected, they might offer a solution that restores them, partially or totally.
 In order to offer the best solutions, prosthodontists have to be familiar with the latest in prosthetics and materials used to replace teeth or other facial tissue.
-Prosthodontists understand the benefits of these materials and […]
+Prosthodontists understand the benefits […]

 “Surgical Guides” Improve on Dental Implants